-The TOE itself and the configuration settings it uses are stored in locations recommended by the platform vendor for both Windows and Linux application versions.
+The TOE itself and the configuration settings it uses are stored in locations recommended by the platform vendor.

-The TOE includes a web GUI.
-This interface enforces username/password authentication using locally-stored credentials that are created using the TOE.
+The TOE includes a web GUI and a REST API.
+The web GUI and REST API enforce username/password authentication using locally stored credentials that are created using the TOE.
 The TOE does not include a default user account to access its management interface.